-On Windows platforms only, Firebird offers a third flavor: Embedded Server, a client and server rolled into one DLL for ease of deployment.
-While very practical, it lacks most of Firebird's usual security features.
-For more information on Firebird Embedded Server, consult the Clients and Servers chapter in Using Firebird:
+On Windows platforms, the Embedded Server comes in a separate download package.
+It contains a client and server combined into one DLL for ease of deployment.
+Whilst very practical, it lacks most of Firebird's usual security features (much more so than Linux's embedded local access).
+For more information on Windows Embedded Server, consult the Clients and Servers chapter in Using Firebird: